-According to Big Commerce, eCommerce is growing 23 percent year-over-year.
-Moreover, according to the US Government, 53 percent (around 1 billion people) of the global Internet users have engaged in the online purchase of products at least once in 2016.
+According to Big Commerce, eCommerce continues to grow at a significant rate year-over-year.
+Moreover, according to the US Government, a significant majority of global Internet users have engaged in online purchases.

 Whether you have set up an eCommerce store recently or have been running one for years, if you are struggling to increase sales, it is time to take a look at the quality of your eCommerce customer engagement practices.